If you want to see all of Croatia’s islands, you’ll have your work cut out. We suggest you start with these best Croatian islands!

 Islands line the entire coast of Croatia, beginning in Istria and running south to Dubrovnik through the sparkling Adriatic Sea.
 Because there are so many islands in Croatia, you might not know where to start, but luckily, we’ve compiled a handy list to help you get started.

 Skip Ahead To My Advice Here!

 Best For Nature Lovers And Views

-Brač is also where you’ll find the famous Zlatni Rat Beach, one of the absolute best Croatia beaches (and even in all of Europe) and a wonderful place to spend a day.
-This all makes Brač one of the best islands near Split, a perfect day trip from Croatia’s second-largest city.
+Brač is also where you’ll find the famous Zlatni Rat Beach, one of the absolute best Croatia beaches (and even in all of Europe), and the perfect place to spend a day.
+This makes Brač one of the best islands to visit near Split, a perfect day trip from Croatia’s second-largest city.

 Best For Natural History Lovers

-The safari park is also home to countless animals to check out, and overall the landscapes are lush, green, and typically Mediterranean.
+The safari park is also home to countless animals to check out, and overall, the landscapes are lush, green, and typically Mediterranean.

 Best For Families

-It is predominantly made up of sand, ochre-colored cliffs covered in ferns, wild fennel and tall bamboo-like grass.
+It is predominantly made up of sand, ochre-colored cliffs covered in ferns, wild fennel, and tall bamboo-like grass.
 The island has no roads, no nightclubs, and few tourist facilities.
-Instead, this mysterious island consists of only one village, dusty hiking trails, vast fields filled with oregano plants and sandy beaches.
+Instead, this mysterious island consists of only one village, dusty hiking trails, vast fields filled with oregano plants, and sandy beaches.

 It is easy to explore and is quite popular among passionate kite flyers.
 An annual Air and Kite Festival takes place here each year.
-Susak lies in the Kvarner Bay, to the southeast of Istria.
+Susak lies in the Kvarner Gulf, to the southeast of Istria.
 It’s one of the islands furthest from the Croatian mainland.